-Portrait of a Princess - Memories of Margaret Rose
+Portrait of a Princess - memories of Margaret Rose

 HRH Princess Margaret, younger sister of Her Majesty Queen Elizabeth II, was President of the University College of North Staffordshire and Chancellor of Keele University from 1962 to 1986.

-In 1962 the college was awarded the Royal Charter to become the University of Keele and Margaret became the Chancellor of Keele University.
+In 1962, the College was awarded the Royal Charter to become the University of Keele and Margaret became the Chancellor of Keele University.

 She had been appointed President in 1956 of its progenitor, the University College of North Staffordshire at Keele.

 Princess Margaret was a dedicated and distinguished servant of Keele University and visited the campus frequently for the conferral of awards at graduation ceremonies and for special occasions until 1986.
-She is the longest serving Chancellor in Keele's history.
+She is the longest-serving Chancellor in Keele's history.

 We asked former Keele students to send their stories and memories of Princess Margaret to paint our unique Portrait of a Princess.
 We posted a few stories for 'Throwback Thursday' on social media, but there are many more memories - ranging from the sublime to the ridiculous - here.

 As President of the Students Union in 1960-61, Princess Margaret was to be introduced to a sculpture made by Jacob Epstein in Keele Hall, where she would also meet members of the Students Union committee.
 There was an awkward silence as she entered and moved around the statue without offering an opinion.
-Eventually it was broken by Jim Farquhar, a fellow committee member, who asked in a Geordie growl 'What do you think your sister will make of it?"
+Eventually, it was broken by Jim Farquhar, a fellow committee member, who asked in a Geordie growl 'What do you think your sister will make of it?"
 Despite the fact that his question broke all the protocol rules we had been given, she only chuckled.
 The ice was broken.

-Photo: Keele Kolliery Khorus in rehearsal
+Photo left: Keele Kolliery Khorus in rehearsal

 At the time Princess Margaret was portrayed in parts of the popular press as cold, snobbish – and a drinker.
 I didn't find any of those things to be true from my brief observation of her; indeed she responded warmly to the Keele Kolliery Khorus, a choir I conducted, who sang in Welsh as part of a cabaret we had arranged.
 Colin Thomas, Class of 1962, President of the Union 1960-1961